-Through Learning Accommodation Services (LAS), Concordia provides opportunities for academically qualified persons with documented disabilities to achieve their full potential as individuals and in terms of their educational and career objectives.
+Through Learning Accommodation Services, Concordia University of Edmonton provides opportunities for academically qualified persons with documented disabilities to achieve their full potential as individuals and in terms of their educational and career objectives.

-The mandate of LAS is to facilitate the implementation of supports and services that help remove barriers which could otherwise prevent students with disabilities from participating on an equitable basis.
-Students, instructors and LAS staff share responsibility for the provision of accommodations.
+The mandate of Learning Accommodation Services is to facilitate the implementation of supports and services that help remove barriers which could otherwise prevent students with disabilities from participating on an equitable basis.
+Students, instructors and Learning Accommodation Services staff share responsibility for the provision of accommodations.
 Approved students are required to maintain the essential institutional standards and will be evaluated solely on the basis of their academic performance.

-Students requesting access to LAS may have one or more of the following disability types:
+Students requesting access to Learning Accommodation Services may have one or more of the following disability types:

-As soon as you consider attending Concordia, and definitely as soon as you apply for admission, contact the LAS Advisor, Melanie Peck at firstname.lastname@example.org, as the process of putting supports in place can take several weeks.
-It's important to have your accommodation services in place and working for you on the first day of class.
+As soon as you consider attending Concordia University of Edmonton, and definitely as soon as you apply for admission, contact the Learning Accommodations Services Advisor, Kimberley van Tol at email@example.com, as the process of putting supports in place can take several weeks.
+It’s important to have your accommodation services in place and working for you on the first day of class.

 The documentation should state the nature and severity of your disability, its functional impact on your learning and recommendations for the supports you require to overcome the challenges it may present in a post-secondary environment.
 Note: prescription notes are not acceptable.